Terry McLaurin: 2021

 In March 2021, Curtis Samuel signed a three-year contract with the Washington Football Team, reuniting McLaurin with his college roommate and fellow receiver.
-In a Week 2 game against the New York Giants on Thursday Night Football, McLaurin caught 11 receptions for 107 yards and a touchdown in a 30-29 victory.
+In a Week 2 game against the New York Giants on Thursday Night Football, McLaurin caught 11 receptions for 107 yards and a touchdown in a 30–29 victory.
 McLaurin recorded 123 yards off of six receptions and two touchdowns in the Week 4 win over the Atlanta Falcons.
-He recorded 103 yards off of three receptions and a touchdown in the 27-21 Week 11 win over the Carolina Panthers, this would be his fourth 100-plus yard game in the season.
+He recorded 103 yards off of three receptions and a touchdown in the 27–21 Week 11 win over the Carolina Panthers, this would be his fourth 100-plus yard game in the season.
 McLaurin left in the third quarter of the Week 14 game against the Dallas Cowboys due to a concussion.
 In the 2021 season, McLaurin started in all 17 games.
 He recorded 77 receptions for 1,053 receiving yards and five receiving touchdowns.

 2022

 An impending free agent after the season, McLaurin decided against participating in on-field offseason workouts.
 On July 5, 2022, McLaurin signed a three-year contract extension worth $71 million with a $28 million signing bonus.
 In the 2022 season opening win over the Jacksonville Jaguars, he recorded 58 receiving yards off two receptions as well as a 49-yard touchdown reception.
 The Week 8 game against the Indianapolis Colts at Lucas Oil Stadium was the first time in McLaurin's professional career that he played in his hometown of Indianapolis.
-With the Commanders losing and 40 seconds remaining in the game, McLaurin made a critical 33-yard contested catch which set up the Commanders to score a one-yard rushing touchdown on the next play and winning the game with a final score of 17-16.
+With the Commanders losing and 40 seconds remaining in the game, McLaurin made a critical 33-yard contested catch which set up the Commanders to score a one-yard rushing touchdown on the next play and winning the game with a final score of 17–16.
 He finished the game with 113 yards off six receptions against the Colts.
-McLaurin had eight receptions for a season-best 128 yards on Monday Night Football as the Commanders ended the Philadelphia Eagles' undefeated start to the season in Week 10.
+McLaurin had eight receptions for a season-best 128 yards on Monday Night Football as the Commanders ended the Eagles' undefeated start to the season in Week 10.
 He finished the season with 77 receptions, a career-high 1,191 yards, and five touchdowns, and was also voted to his first Pro Bowl.
+He was ranked 94th by his fellow players on the NFL Top 100 Players of 2023.

+2023

+McLaurin achieved his career high single game receiving yards record in Week 15 against the Los Angeles Rams, during the game he hauled in 6 receptions for 141 yards and one touchdown.
+He finished the season with four touchdowns and 1,002 yards, making him the first Washington player to record four straight 1,000 yard seasons.
+He was ranked 97th by his fellow players on the NFL Top 100 Players of 2024.